-When Southern California residents are looking for an escape from traffic and urban sprawl, they sail for the small, rocky island of Santa Catalina, aka, Catalina.
+When Southern California residents are looking for an escape from traffic and urban sprawl, they sail for the small island of Santa Catalina, aka, Catalina.
 Linked by ferry to large ports in Los Angeles and Orange Counties, this picturesque island sees a steady stream of scuba divers, kayakers, sun-bathers and sundry in between, come to catch, among other things, a postcard worthy sunset.

 There are, fittingly, two harbors in the tiny community of Two Harbors near the north end of the island, though the town is only equipped with small-scale tourist amenities.

-Other means of getting to Two Harbors:
+Other means of getting to Catalina Island:

-- Helicopter from San Pedro or Long Island
+- Helicopter from Long Beach

 - Boat charters

 - Many visitors sail over to the Island and rent a mooring in either Two Harbors or Avalon